 Here’s the Alibaba revenue breakdown:

 Alibaba’s core commerce sector made $48.2 billion in revenue for 2018.
 This large amount contributed a large chunk of its total revenue.
 This revenue share has increased by 1.2% from a close 84.6% by the end of the fiscal year 2017.

 12. In Q3 2017, Alibaba hit one million customers for its cloud business.

 Alibaba’s cloud business customer base exceeded one million during the quarter ending in June 2017.
 That quarter, the company’s customer base grew by 137,000, bringing the total clientele to 1.01 million.

 Thanks to this, the Alibaba Cloud Business Unit grew by an impressive 96%, hitting 2.43 billion yuan (around $359 million).
-Alibaba Cloud offers a whole suite of cloud services like management and application services, database, storage, and much more.
+Alibaba Cloud offers a whole suite of cloud services, including management and application services, database, storage, and much more.